 The Arizona Department of Transportation usually provides detailed motorist information, including any travel or road restrictions, for this event.
 Call 5-1-1, then *7.
 The call is free.

-The 2016 Luke Days "75 Years of Airpower" open house featured several exciting acts and dozens of static displays.
-The headlining act, the U.S. Air Force Thunderbirds, performed both Saturday and Sunday along with other aerial performance teams.
-Airmen who carry out the Luke mission of "Training the World's Greatest F-35 and F-16 Pilots" were in attendance.
+The Luke Days 2020 open house will feature several exciting acts and dozens of static displays.
+The headlining act, the U.S. Air Force Thunderbirds, will perform both Saturday and Sunday along with other aerial performance teams.
+Airmen who carry out the Luke mission of "Training the World's Greatest F-35 and F-16 Pilots" are expected to be in attendance.